quran/ayah-detection/README.md

   ayahs parsed on a page, etc).
 - when everything looks fine, run main.py after tweaking values.
 - revalidate the output using the error checking script.
+- note: if main.py breaks due to index out of bounds, etc, double check the values. chances are something is off (check to ensure that the correct start sura, end sura, and number of ayahs per sura are set).
+- in some cases, having multiple ayah templates helps (or otherwise reducing the accuracy, but this could lead to false positives).
+- note: reading the sql output can also help pinpoint issues - ex if you expect page 50 to be the start of sura Al-i-'Imran and it's actually writing sql that indicates its for an ayah in sura Baqarah, then you know that an ayah might not have been detected in sura Baqarah for example.

 ## Scripts